What is a Natural History Study?

 What does this research mean to me?

-For many people living with ALS and their families, participating in research provides an opportunity to contribute to progress in understanding, and hence treating, ALS.
+For many people living with ALS and their families, participating in research provides an opportunity to contribute to progress in treating ALS.

 What is being done with the information?